wugui9/expr-project/README.md

-You can now visit the project at `tai` (or the name you set as `Virtual Host Name` in the Virtual Host creation) Try to login with the following credentials:
+You can now visit the project at `tai` (or the name you set as `Virtual Host Name` in the Virtual Host creation) Try to log in with the following credentials:

 |First Name|Last name|Login|Password|
 |:----------:|:---------:|:-----:|:--------:|
 |Homer|Simpson|donut|123|